With the release of The Social Dilemma by Netflix in 2020, AI in Social Media has become a very hot topic.

 “Try it out to see if we know you better than you know yourself. ;)”

-Users have to tap on every image since all are automatically blurred.
-Which appears to be not enough for the company.
+Users have to tap on every image as all are automatically initially blurred.

-With an AI tool, called Private Detector, Bumble is able to detect inappropriate messages and warns you.
+With an AI tool, called Private Detector, Bumble is able to detect inappropriate messages.
 The company says that the feature is 98% effective.

 What are the benefits of Artificial Intelligence in Social Media Marketing?